cckmwong-data/stock_price_anomaly/README.md

 ---

 ## Results Summary
-The anomaly detection pipeline identified periods where reconstruction error spiked, indicating deviations from learned baseline behavior.
+The anomaly detection pipeline identified periods where reconstruction error spiked over the threshold, indicating deviations from learned baseline behavior.
 These anomalies aligned with major market events as follows.

 - **Nov 2024**: Share prices surged on optimism of Donald Trump's election victory.